hayathasan/Deskband_BATTERY_AND_RAM/README.md

 # Deskband_BATTERY_AND_RAM
 Show battery and RAM percentage in windows 7 or 10 taskbar.
-Based on [CSDeskBand](https://github.com/dsafa/CSDeskBand) Library.
+This project is Based on [CSDeskBand](https://github.com/dsafa/CSDeskBand) Library.

 ![Alt text](Screenshot/Deskband_NotCharging.PNG?raw=true "Deskband RAM and Battery")